Beyond the Poseidon Adventure: Plot

-Hannah dislocates her shoulder while helping her husband.
+Hannah dislocates her shoulder while helping Harold.
 Svevo and his men are found gathering a cargo of plutonium.
-Svevo reveals that his real intention for boarding the Poseidon was to retrieve his lost shipment of plutonium, adding that he can't let Turner and his group go now.
-However, before anyone is killed, another explosion occurs, allowing Turner's group to escape through another cargo room.
+Svevo reveals that his real intention for boarding the Poseidon was to retrieve his lost shipment of plutonium, adding that he cannot let Turner and his group go now.
+However, before anyone is killed, another explosion occurs, allowing Turner's group to escape.

-Turner, Mazzetti and Simpson find guns and attempt to make a fight of it.
-In the ensuing shoot-out, Mazzetti and Castrop, another of Svevo's men, are killed.
-Water floods the deck as Turner's group proceeds up to the next deck, where an injured Hannah is unable to climb a ladder: she falls into the rising water and drowns.
+Turner, Frank, and Larry find guns.
+In the ensuing shoot-out, Frank and another of Svevo's men are killed.
+Water floods the room as Turner's group proceeds up to the next deck.
+An injured Hannah, unable to climb a ladder, falls into the rising water and drowns.
 While trying to rescue her, Turner loses all of his salvaged gold.
-Svevo and his one remaining gunman head back up to the ship's stern, where the rest of Svevo's team attempt to use a crane to raise the plutonium up to the hull, which is still above water but is slowly sinking.
+Svevo and his one remaining gunman head back up to the ship's stern, where the rest of Svevo's team attempt to use a crane to raise the plutonium up to the hull, which is slowly sinking.

-In another section of the ship, Turner and the survivors exit the ship through an underwater side door, but due to shortage of scuba tanks, Wilbur (unknown to Turner and his group) sacrifices himself by swimming underwater and disappearing.
-Turner and Celeste swim to the tugboat Jenny and move it closer to the Poseidon as the remaining survivors swim towards it.
+In another section of the ship, Turner and the survivors exit the ship through an underwater side door.
+However, due to shortage of scuba tanks, Wilbur sacrifices himself by swimming underwater and disappearing.
+Turner and Celeste swim to the tugboat and move it closer to the Poseidon as the remaining survivors swim towards it.
 Svevo's men see them and open fire.
-Tex, who in reality was not a wealthy passenger but a sommelier (part of the Poseidons crew), holds onto his wine bottle as he is gunned down and perishes.
-The rest of Turner's group makes it to his tugboat and they sail away.
-Water continues to flood the Poseidon, causing the boilers and then the plutonium cargo to erupt, exploding the ship's hull and sinking it stern first.
-As it sinks, Svevo and his men are killed.
+Tex, who in reality was not a wealthy passenger but a sommelier from the Poseidon's crew, holds onto his bottle as he is gunned down and perishes.
+The rest of Turner's group reaches the tugboat and sails away.
+Water continues to flood the Poseidon, causing the boilers and then the plutonium cargo to erupt, blowing the ship in half and sinking it, killing Svevo and his men.

-On board Turner's boat, Turner accepts that his tugboat Jenny will be taken from him when they get to port, but Celeste reveals a diamond she salvaged from the Poseidon.
-Celeste asks Turner, "Are you going to kiss me now?" and Turner replies, "I was going to kiss you anyway".
-They do so and the tugboat Jenny sails away into the sunset with the six survivors.
+En route, Turner accepts that his tugboat will be taken from him when they get to port, but Celeste reveals a diamond she salvaged from the Poseidon.
+The two kiss, and the tugboat sails away into the sunset, bringing the total survivors of the disaster to ten.